johanley/special-relativity-core/README.md

 to a 4-velocity made no sense, and this became obvious in the computed result.
 The displacement operation needs special handling, because it doesn't apply to differential 4-vectors (only to events).
 This corresponds to the distinction made by mathematicians between *affine* and *linear*.
+(In the code, the displacement operation is a no-operation for all four-vectors except for events.)

 **Four-vectors and three-vectors are not completely analogous**.
 The cross product applies only to three-vectors.